emrantalukder/eventstream-stack/readme.md

 * click on "Publish" for each specific event
 * sent bulk events by pressing "Publish All" for that event type

+## Configuration Options

+* `docker-compose.yml` contains sensible defaults
+* `eventstream-transform` is the transform service that can be scaled using replicas.
+* `eventstream-transform` uses the following Environment Variables:
+    * `GUNICORN_WORKERS=2`: set the number of workers depending on the num cpus
+    * `ELASTICSEARCH_URL=http://elasticsearch2:9200`: used for testing between different elasticsearch services

 #### Rational

 Click and engagement sometimes come in batched, so I've tried to simulate this behavior using some javascript in the `index.html` found in `eventstream-nginx/www`.
 AJAX request are sent to the backend server running the `eventstream-transform` flask application.